-Gomes, Corbin lead Nationals; Pirates lost 9th straight
+Gomes, Corbin lead Nationals; Pirates lose 9th straight

 Corbin (4-5) pitched 8 1/3 innings, allowing one run and eight hits.
 He struck out seven and walked one while going at least eight innings for the first time since Aug.
 21, 2019.

-Gomes’ slam finished a five-run first inning against Tyler Anderson (3-7).
+“In those situations, I don’t know if you are thinking grand slam, but you are thinking hit it deep,” Gomes said.

 It was Gomes’ first grand slam since joining the Nationals in 2019 and the fourth of his career.

+“The pitches that (Anderson) made in the first weren’t bad pitches, they were just aggressive and put them in front of our outfielders,” Pittsburgh manager Derek Shelton said.
+“The first inning was more about the grand slam than anything else.”

 Kyle Schwarber led off the bottom of the first with one of three consecutive singles by the Nationals to start the inning.
 Ryan Zimmerman struck out with the bases loaded before Josh Harrison hit an RBI single and Gomes followed with his home run to left field.